ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 the database that meets this criteria, which can then be passed on to other functions.
 For instance, if one wants the scientific names of these reef fish, one can use the `fish_names` function.
-Like the `which_fish` function, it takes the database of fish, `fish.data` as input.
+Like the `which_fish` function, it takes the list of FishBase data, `fish.data` as input.
 In this example, just the subset that are reef affiliated are passed to the function,

 ~~~~ {.r}